Get Featured in Media

 A person appears to be levitating with one arm raised in a busy temple courtyard surrounded by people and traditional architecture—capturing the vibrant energy you’ll find while exploring where to stay in shanghai. -copyright-moving-jack.
 Com

-A huge plus about staying in either Jing’an or the French Concessions is that the Shanghai Train Station and Hongqiao Airport areas are nearby.
+A huge plus about staying in either Jing’an or the French Concession is that the Shanghai Train Station and Hongqiao Airport areas are nearby.
 Without too much traffic, you can be there in 20 to 30 minutes by taxi.

 Multi-level urban highway overpass with cars driving below and around, concrete pillars, greenery on barriers, and city buildings in the background—a daily scene near popular spots for travelers wondering where to stay in shanghai. -copyright-moving-jack.
 Com